Ayon-SSP/Backend-Dev/Frontend-Dev/react.md

    3. entire application with react.
 6. `JavaScript XML (JSX)` is used to write react components. `ES6` is used to write react components.
 7. `single page applications (SPA)` are built using react.
-8. only work in View layer. not like a MVC(Angular, JSP Servlets) or MVT(Django) framework.
 9. React uses **Virtual DOM** exists which is like a lightweight copy of the actual DOM(a virtual representation of the DOM).

 ### Pre-requisites